-Through the Summer Lecture Series, special workshops and films arranged by students, the intellectual experience at Smith is broadened to encompass ideas which enrich and extend the Smith curriculum.
+Through student organizations and groups, the intellectual experience of students is broadened to encompass ideas which enrich and extend the Smith curriculum.

 Student Org is the central, elected, organizing body for students at the School for Social Work.
 It has several functions which have developed through the years and has a commitment and ability to respond to the changing needs of Smith students.

 Its established roles include providing student representation and input into all aspects of the school, taking an active role in shaping school policies and procedures, organizing extracurricular activities, both social and intellectual, providing a forum within which all groups and special interests of the student body can be heard and working together to share and allocate resources.

 The council is an organization which extends membership to all students of color.
 The council was founded to acknowledge and support minority students' experiences at Smith.
 It raises issues relevant to the total Smith community concerning the relationship of race and clinical practice, and plans an annual symposium on these issues.
 The council is dedicated to the training of social workers better able to meet the needs of the minority community.